justemandleni/custom-e-learning/README.md

 ### Description
-A custom e-learning solution that delivers engaging content.
 The contents of this repo include sample artefact source code as well as a censored version of the development agreement.

 </br>